 Summer lodge open June through to the start of October

 Jenny Lake Lodge is a gem of a park lodge.
-Welcoming discerning park visitors since 1920 into its cozy cabin rooms and suites, Jenny Lake Lodge offers a quintessential national park experience but with all the home comforts.
-Hand-made quilts, cozy log-burning stoves and rocking chairs with Teton Mountain views give the cabins a genuine Western Charm.
+Welcoming discerning park visitors since 1920 into its cosy cabin rooms and suites, Jenny Lake Lodge offers a quintessential national park experience but with all the home comforts.
+Hand-made quilts, cosy log-burning stoves and rocking chairs with Teton Mountain views give the cabins a genuine Western Charm.
 Guests of Jenny Lake can also expect a gourmet breakfast and five-course dinner included in their stay, as well as horse-back riding from the corral and bike rental.

 Jenny Lake is undoubtedly one of the most beautiful spots in Grand Teton National Park.
 One step outside your door and you are encircled by towering pines, in the vicinity of three glacial lakes, and rugged Teton spires that dominate your view.

 There are just 37 rooms and 6 suite cabins at Jenny Lake Lodge all named after mountain flowers.
 Some cabins are nestled in the trees with woodland views and others overlook the lawns and out to the mountains.
 Single free-standing cabins feature king beds and some offer two queen beds and have a woodland location.
 The Duplex cabins are joined to another cabin, offering adjoining porches and all have newly renovated spacious bathrooms.
 The Duplex cabins work well for families traveling together.
-Suite cabins are the most luxurious of cabins with a bedroom, cozy living space with wood burning stove.
+Suite cabins are the most luxurious of cabins with a bedroom, cosy living space with wood burning stove.
 The Water Lilly offers a jacuzzi tub.

 The dining room at Jenny Lake is rustic and charming.
 The Dining Room serves breakfast, lunch, and a 5-course dinner with an award-winning wine list.
 Breakfast and dinner are included with guests stay, and dinner menus rotate nightly.
 Jackets are recommended for dinner.
 The restaurant can also help with packing a picnic lunch should you be hitting the trails.